aws-samples/aws-modern-application-workshop/module-2/README.md

 ### Test the Service

 Copy the DNS name you saved when creating the NLB and send a request to it using your browser of choice.
-Try sending a request to the mysfits resource using either the AWS CLI or the PowerShell command:
+Try sending a request to the mysfits resource using either the AWS CLI command:

 _Note:_ If you use `Bash`, execute the following command: